 The following table sets forth the expenses payable by the Registrant expected to be incurred in connection with the issuance and distribution of the common stock being registered hereby (other than the underwriting discounts and commissions).
-All of such expenses are estimates, except for the SEC registration fee, the Financial Industry Regulatory Authority Inc. ("FINRA") filing fee, and the stock exchange listing fee.
+All of such expenses are estimates, except for the SEC registration fee and the Financial Industry Regulatory Authority Inc. ("FINRA") filing fee.

-SEC registration fee ¢.
+SEC registration fee \$ 75,652

-č Ф - 1

-FINRA filing fee
+FINRA filing fee 74,621

-Listing fee

-Printing fees and expenses
+Printing fees and expenses 225,000

-Legal fees and expenses
+Legal fees and expenses 300,000

-Accounting fees and expenses
+Accounting fees and expenses 250,000

-Blue Sky fees and expenses (including legal fees)

-Transfer agent and registrar fees, and expenses
+Transfer agent and registrar fees, and expenses 10,000

-Miscellaneous
+Miscellaneous 64,727

-Total \$
+Total \$ 1,000,000